bbc/vc2_conformance/docs/source/user_guide/generating_test_cases.rst

 CSV if warnings are encountered.

-Test case generation may require several hours, depending on the codec feature sets provided.
+Test case generation typically requires several hours, depending on the codec feature sets provided.

 .. note::